Frank Appel

-Frank Appel has been CEO of Deutsche Post since 18 February 2008.
-His present appointment is through October 2022.
-He has been Member of the Board of Management of Deutsche Post AG since 1 November 2002.
+Frank Appel is a German manager who served as CEO of Deutsche Post from 2008 to 2023.

 Career

+A former McKinsey consultant, Appel first joined Deutsche Post in 2000.
+From November 2002, he was a member of the Board of Management of Deutsche Post AG.

 Appel served as Chairman of the supervisory board of Deutsche Postbank AG, but effective 31 December 2010, he resigned his position on the supervisory board.

-In his capacity as CEO, Appel has accompanied Chancellor Angela Merkel on various state visits abroad, including to China in 2012 and in 2014.
+In his capacity as CEO, Appel accompanied Chancellor Angela Merkel on various state visits abroad, including to China in 2012 and in 2014.

 At the shareholders' meeting on April 7, 2022, Appel was elected to the Supervisory Board of Deutsche Telekom AG until 2026.

 On the same day, he was elected by the Supervisory Board to succeed Ulrich Lehner as its Chairman.